iyempissy/graph-stealing-attacks-with-explanation/README.md

 ### Explanation Generation Module
-**Note:** All explanations used for the experiments are in their corresponding folders to *avoid regenerating explanations*.
+**Note:** All explanations used for the experiments are in the [Explanations](https://github.com/iyempissy/graph-stealing-attacks-with-explanation/tree/main/Explanations) folders to *avoid regenerating explanations*.
 They only need to be unzipped if necessary.
 Hence, step 1 and 2 can be skipped.

 - **Step 1:** Setup explanation environement
 ```bash